ashleyzhang216/crossword-gen/README.md

 | Option     | Description                                                        | Type | Default |
 |------------|--------------------------------------------------------------------|------|---------|
 | `-h` | Print usage to display a summary of all options, their usage, and descriptions. | none | none    |

+Since generation is done purely via heuristics without randomness, re-generating a crossword with the same parameters is likely to return the same output, especially if not many valid solutions for those parameters exist.
+Also please note that if used, the grid contents string length must match the puzzle size or the default 4x4 puzzle size if none is specified.

 ## ✅ Tests